Mirtazapine 30mg and 45mg Tablets

-The 30 mg tablets are red-brown; one side of the tablet is marked with "Organon", the other with the code TZ/5.
-The tablets
+The 30 mg tablets are red-brown; one side of the tablet is marked with "Organon", the other with the code "TZ" and "5" on

-The 45 mg tablets are white; one side of the tablet is marked with "Organon", the other with the code TZ/7.
-There is no score
+The 45 mg tablets are white; one side of the tablet is marked with "Organon", the other with the code "TZ" and "7".
+There

 The medicine is packed in child-resistant blisters.